wp-plugins/wp-snakemember-integration/README.txt

 1. Configure the API credentials on the 'Snakemember' menu.

 == Changelog ==

+= 1.2.1 =
+* Increased redirect priority to solve incompatibilities with some themes/plugins.

 = 1.2 =
 * New option: redirect if page is protected and user has no permission.